acid-info/logos.co/docs/index.md

----
-title: Main
-sidebar_position: 1
----

-## Logos is building a Network State
+# Logos is building a Network State

 Logos is a grassroots movement to provide trust-minimized, corruption resistant governing services and social institutions to underserved citizens.